 The osteocytes are thought to direct bone remodeling to accommodate mechanical strain and repair fatigue damage.

 These bone cells are former osteoblasts which have become flat and pancake-shaped and line the entire surface of the bone.
 They are responsible for the immediate release of calcium from the bone if the blood calcium is too low.
 They also protect the bone from chemicals in the blood which dissolves crystals (such as pyrophosphate).

 They also have receptors for hormones and factors that initiate bone remodeling.

 Other Bone Cells

-Endosteal cell may be connected tissue cells or resting osteoblasts and fibroblasts with a basophilic cytoplasm and round nucleus.
+The endosteal cell may be connected tissue cells or resting osteoblasts and fibroblasts with basophilic cytoplasm and round nucleus.